victorantos/AngJobs/readme.md

 *update: current repository matches live website, additionally it automatically imports about 500 real jobs when you run it for the first time!*

-Testimonials
-===
-+   "*Really like how it works.
-Extremely easy to use, straight forward, and as a job board being able to attach LinkedIn/CV/etc right on the job page is a what you want in something like this.
-Great job.*"  by Redditor FlatTextOnAScreen

 First run
 =======
 Make sure you create the database first by running this command in the "Package manager console" window in Visual Studio